ankithakannad/BridgeUP_Climate_Guardians_GitHub/Research_Plan.md

 ### Data Analysis
 - [X] Calculate mean of SST
 - [ ] Identify strong and weak NAO events
-- [ ] Calculate standard deviation of SST
-- [ ] Examine long-term trends in SST using rolling mean
 - [ ] Correlate SST with the NAO Index

 ### Visualize Data